gridaco/edu.grida.co/README.md

 - How to publish typescript package on npm
 - How to contribute on open source projects
 - How to create an open source project

+## PR your course
+You can create PR for..

+- PR your project as an official track (Interview required)
+- PR your project to courses index

+PR-ing your project as an official track requires extra steps and we will contact you within 3 days after the PR.